 Sea Otter wearing a tag on its right rear flipper.

 Removing the tag.
 David Kenney photo.

-A careful look reveals the number on this tag: 553.
-The 3 is especially hard to
+A careful look revealed the number on this tag is 553, with the 3 the hardest to

 Bald Eagle pair.
-The eagle on the right wears visual ID band B/O. This eagle,
+The eagle on the right wears visual ID band B/O. Coastal

-banding day; re-sightings show that B/O is a year-round resident of our Ocean
+banding day; sightings show that B/O is a year-round resident of our Ocean

 Shores study area.
-We assume that the bird on the left is his mate.
+We assume that the larger eagle on the right is his mate.

-M/Z since banding.
-Sighted in all seasons on the Ocean Shores study area, M/Z
+since banding.
+Sighted in all seasons on the Ocean Shores study area, like B/O,

-is also a year-round resident.
-We assume the eagle on the left is her mate.
+M/Z is a year-round resident.
+We assumed the smaller eagle on the left is her

 Date: March 1, 2020